 Active Transportation is any self-propelled mode of transportation, such as walking, bicycling, or skateboarding.
-These modes promote active lifestyles and decrease residents’ reliance on vehicle transportation.
-Residents can then enjoy their cities from ground level, rather than from inside a car.
-Plus, they won’t get stuck in traffic or battle for parking.
+These modes promote more active lifestyles and decrease residents’ reliance on vehicle transportation.
+The number of residents using active transportation to commute to work peaked in 2013 at more than 8,000 residents.

 Total Miles of Bicycle Thoroughfares within San Joaquin County Helpful Links: